wcm-io/io.wcm.maven.archetypes.aem/src/site/markdown/index.md

 ### Further Resources

 * [Maven Archetypes for AEM][adaptto-talk-aem-archetypes] - Talk from adaptTo() 2018 about AEM project archetypes
-* [Ease Development with Apache Sling File System Resource Provider] - Talk from adaptTo() 2017 about the "Sling-Initial-Content JSON-style" project layout and it's benefits
+* [Ease Development with Apache Sling File System Resource Provider][adaptto-talk-fsresource] - Talk from adaptTo() 2017 about the "Sling-Initial-Content JSON-style" project layout and it's benefits

 ### Alternatives